 We are together… at home… in the zendo… on Zoom.
-Who could have predicted this would describe our Zen Buddhist training when we began 2020?
+Who could have predicted this would describe our Zen Buddhist training in the Pandemic?
 What creative and flexible beings we are!

 With our practice place at home during the Coronavirus, we have an opportunity to practice intimately with our home altar.
 Maybe you have had an altar for a long time, or perhaps one is just coming together now.

 Jintei Sensei teaches, "All Altars are a reflection of our practice.
 All Altars are Buddha’s Altar."